Police ID fired Walmart worker accused of crashing car into NC store

 CONCORD, N.C.
-(FOX 46 CHARLOTTE) – Concord Police identified a 32-year-old Charlotte man as the former Walmart employee who drove his car into the store near Concord Mills early Friday morning.
+(WJZY) – Concord Police identified a 32-year-old Charlotte man as the former Walmart employee who drove his car into the store near Concord Mills early Friday morning.

 Officials said Lacy Cordell Gentry drove his 2015 Volkswagen Passat through the front doors of the store on Thunder Road just before 6 a.m.
 Friday and continued to drive through the store.